bugra-altintas/dynamic_programming/README.md

 # Longest Common Sequence

 *longestCommonSequence* function in *longestCommonSequence.cpp* files solves the  **Longest Common Sequence** problem by using dynamic programming approach.
+It returns the length of longest common subsequence of given two strings.
+Also, a main function is provided in the file.

+# Matrix Chain Multiplication

+*matrixChainProduct* function in *matrixChainProduct.cpp* files solves the  **Matrix Chain Multiplication** problem by using dynamic programming approach.
+It returns minimum number of multiplications.
 Also, a main function is provided in the file.

 # Calculating the Wasted Area with given partition options